 - 4. Insert the corrugated conduit into the plastic fitting. - 5.
 After making all other connections, switching the remote unit on, and fastening the kit to the unit, pull and turn the conduit fitting counterclockwise to lock the connection.

-Procedure 2: Sealing the connection when the fiber is not protected by corrugated conduit (the absence of protective conduit is not recommended)
+Sealing the Optical Connection: Fiber not Protected by Corrugated Conduit (the absence of protective conduit is not recommended)

 The IP66 kit is delivered with the conduit fitting and gasket mounted for connection to a flexible corrugated conduit.